Grantley Adams International Airport: Expansion after 2006

-On 1 June 2007, the Bds$1.7 million Club Caribbean Executive Lounge and Business Centre was opened as an added amenity for business travelers.
+On 1 June 2007, the BBD$1.7 million Club Caribbean Executive Lounge and Business Centre was opened as an added amenity for business travelers.
 The centre contains 5000 sqft and is on the mezzanine level.
 The centre is meant to be used by special customers of several airlines at the terminal.

 The Phase III expansion had to wait until the completion of the 2007 Cricket World Cup.
 It envisions the addition of new airport terminal Jetway (gates), new spacious departure lounges much closer to the aeroplanes and air bridges to make connections much easier.
 Also nearing completion is the expanded duty-free shopping area and restaurants for travelers.
 In 2010 airport authorities stated that traffic to the airport was up 58% and that a 20-25-year plan was being formed for the facility including an addition to the taxiway and renovation of the cargo facilities up to international standards.

 After the expansion project, the airport's arrivals facility was moved to a separate new 70000 sqft building adjacent to the previous structure.
 This allowed the departures area to occupy much of the previous shared structure.
 The new arrivals terminal was built with five large baggage carousels, along with customs and immigration windows.